PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/operation.md

 This section describes how to setup the application in a development  environment.

-1. Create a `.env` file as described in the [Configuration Guide](./configuration.md)

-2. Build and Run the Docker Image:
+1. Build and Run the Docker Image:

    Run the following command to run the Docker image: